 We're retreated to the obelisk of Hatshepsut.
 It's 97 feet high and weighs something over 320 tons.
 Bare stone now, it was formerly covered with electrum, a gold-silver alloy that reflected the morning and afternoon sun.
 Its west face, lit here, reads: "She made it as her monument for her father Amun-Ra, lord of the two Lands, erecting for him two great obelisks at the august gate "Amun-Great-in-Terror" wrought with very much electrum, which illuminate the Two Lands like the sun" (Translation from R.A.
 Schwaller de Lubica, The Temples of Karnak, 1999, p.
 602).
 The other obelisk, like the twin of the shorter obelisk of Thutmes, is lost.

 Here's that massive "most splendid of monuments" Festival Hall.

-Looking east from that building: two more column types are evident, a polygonal column and fascicular or papyrus-bundle columns.
+Looking east from that building: two more column types are evident, polygonal and fascicular or papyrus-bundle.

 Farther west is the famous hypostyle hall, no longer roofed.
-It was a symbolic papyrus swamp, symbolic of that swamp surrounding the primeval mound in which life was created.
-Until 1925, the annual flood of the Nile flooded this building a yard deep, heightening the sense of a swamp.
-A roof kept the whole place dimly lit with clerestories.
+This was a symbolic papyrus swamp, dimly lit with clerestories and symbolic of the swamp surrounding the primeval mound in which life was created.
+Until 1925, the annual flood of the Nile flooded this building a yard deep.

 The hall, which measures 172 by 335 feet, has 134 sandstone columns.
 The two rows flanking the central axis are higher than the others to elevate the roof and allow clerestory light.
 The images on the columns and surrounding walls represent processions, coronations, and, as here, pharaonic offerings to the gods.